Cooper-Moreland/Pi_In_The_Sky/README.md

 ## data

 At 80 psi with an angle of around 45 degrees, the bird had a horizontal displacement of around 11-12 steps.
+MAKE AN XY-GRAPH TO SHOW ACCURATE FLIGHT PATH FOR NEXT LAUNCH.

 ![image](https://github.com/Cooper-Moreland/Pi_In_The_Sky/assets/71406906/fefe4328-a9b5-4556-852d-5f44a4295d63)